Leptines of Syracuse

-Leptines (Λεπτίνης; died 375 BC) was a military leader from Syracuse, Sicily, active during his brother, Dionysius the Elder's wars.
+Leptines (Λεπτίνης; died 375 BC) was a military leader from Syracuse, Sicily, Magna Graecia, active during his brother, Dionysius the Elder's wars.
 He showed bravery in the fights against Carthage and mercy with the Thurians.

 Biography

 Leptines was a brother of Dionysius the Elder, tyrant of Syracuse.
 He is first mentioned as commanding his brother's fleet at the Siege of Motya (397 BCE), and was for some time entrusted by Dionysius with overall command of the siege, while Dionysius was engaged in reducing the other towns still held by the Carthaginians.
 (Diod. xiv.
 48.)

-Naval Battles
+Naval battles

 After the fall of Motya Leptines was stationed there with a fleet of 120 ships to watch for and intercept the Carthaginian fleet under Himilco.
 However, Himilco eluded his vigilance and the greater part of his fleet was able to sail to Panormus (modern Palermo) in safety although Leptines did pursue them and was able to sink fifty of Himilco's transports, containing 5000 troops.
 (Id.
 53-55.)

 The state of affairs was now changed: Himilco was able to advance unopposed along the north coast of the island and took and destroyed Messana (modern Messina); from where he advanced on Syracuse.
 Himilco's fleet, under Mago, supporting the operations of the army.

 Dionysius ordered Leptines to immediately advance with the Syracusan fleet to engage Mago's fleet and a great naval action ensued, in which Leptines displayed the utmost valor.
 However, having imprudently advanced with thirty of his best ships into the midst of the enemy, he was cut off from the rest of his fleet, and only able to escape by setting course to the open sea.

 The result was that the Syracusans were defeated with significant losses.
 Many of their ships fell into the hands of the enemy with Leptines retreating with the rest of the fleet to Syracuse.
 During the siege that followed, Leptines continued to render important services and commanded (together with the Lacedaemonian Pharacidas) the final attack upon the naval camp of the Carthaginians which ended in the complete destruction of the Carthaginian fleet.